-Rosie is the Musical Director of Songbirds and enjoys the challenge of working with such a diverse range of women.
+Rosie is the Musical Director of Songbirds and enjoys the challenge of working with such a diverse range of women and non-binary people.

 Rosie Howarth is a conductor and singer based in South Wales.
 In 2016 she graduated from the Royal Welsh College of Music and Drama with an MA in Choral Conducting, where she received a scholarship from the Worshipful Company of Musicians.
 Prior to this she studied Music and German at Cardiff University and the Freie Universität, Berlin, graduating with first-class honours in 2012 and receiving the David Evans prize.
 Rosie has sung and played the violin in a number of ensembles in England, Wales and Germany.